aws-samples/aws-analytics-reference-architecture/core/API.md

 ### EmrEksCluster <a name="aws-analytics-reference-architecture.EmrEksCluster"></a>

-EmrEksCluster Construct packaging all the resources required to run Amazon EMR on Amazon EKS.
+EmrEksCluster Construct packaging all the ressources required to run Amazon EMR on Amazon EKS.

 #### Initializer <a name="aws-analytics-reference-architecture.EmrEksCluster.Initializer"></a>